What should you expect at a sheepdog trial?

 And if it’s any comfort, hardly anyone will be watching you anyway – especially if there’s a half-decent tea tent.
 Well, no one except your trainer, your partner, your parents, your children, and anyone who already knows you, of course …

-We’re sure that An Introduction to Sheepdog Trials will interest potential spectators, as well as encourage potential competitors.
+We’re sure that An Introduction to Sheepdog Trials will interest and entertain spectators, as well as encourage potential competitors.
 Remember, to watch the tutorials you’ll need to be logged in as a paid member, and if you need more help, leave a comment or question on the tutorial page.

 With nearly FOURTEEN HOURS of our SHEEPDOG TRAINING TUTORIALS now available as FOUR double DVD sets, you can SAVE up to 20% if you buy all four, together with our original “First Steps in Border Collie Sheepdog Training” DVD set.
 More details.